-- change in registered places or numbers of people using the service - changes to times when the service operates (where times are recorded on your existing certificate)

-- change of client group (for example, adding care of people under 65 years) - number of staff teams (where this is recorded on your existing certificate) - any service or service type specific conditions currently applied - time limited conditions - provision of respite care/short breaks (care home services only, where this will be a permanent arrangement) - change in address of premises-based services (see Change to service address for premises-based services above) - peripatetic management arrangements.
+- change in registered places or numbers of children using the service - changes to times when the service operates (where times are recorded on your existing certificate) - change of client group (for example, adding care of children under three years) - number of staff teams (where this is recorded on your existing certificate) - any service or service type specific conditions currently applied - time limited conditions - change in address of premises-based services (see Change to service address for premises-based services above) - peripatetic management arrangements.

-- meet the needs of people using the service in all aspects of the variation request - meet all relevant legislation and current good practice guidance in relation to the variation request.
+- meet the needs of children using the service in all aspects of the variation request - meet all relevant legislation and current good practice guidance in relation to the variation request.